turingschool/career-development-curriculum-site/module_one/m1_PD_repeat_plan.md

   * Networking:
      * Reflect on your personal feelings about networking
      * Define your own goals and needs in 1:1 networking situations
-     * Outline a process for starting a conversation with your mentor or another alum around career goals
+     * Outline a process for starting a conversation with your House mentors or another alum around career goals
      * Reach out to 1 alum or another person from the Turing community to ask questions about their careers and advice for your job search
   * Interviewing:
      * Refine your professional story using [this worksheet](https://docs.google.com/spreadsheets/d/19JdLwk6ENV_Q6qvAlPMvMHoUVSIyLzYPp32pdaxL8Qg/edit?usp=sharing)